ikuper/satania.moe/README.md

-# Satania: The best Waifu.
-Ever.
+# The Best Girl ever.

 This is a website for those who wanna praise Satania, you can actually browse it at <https://satania.moe>